ajtroup1/C-Text/README.md

 - HTML page renderer
 - Drag and drop support
   - Drag a file into another folder
-  - Drage something from external apps and put it into the editor's browser
+  - Drag something from external apps and put it into the editor's browser
 - Terminal integration
-- File icons (C, Rust, JS, TS, etc...)